Financial Aid Programs at IBMC College

 • Receive a Pell Grant in the same award year

 FSEOG is gift aid that, in most cases, does not need to be paid back.
 FSEOG is a campus-based program with limited funding.
 The minimum FSEOG amount is $100, but it may be prorated if the student is enrolled for less than an academic year.
-The current amount for the 2015-2016 academic year is $100.

 Federal Direct Loan Programs (Subsidized and Unsubsidized)

 Federal Direct Stafford Loans are funded by the Department of Education.
 A student is automatically considered for a Direct Loan after submitting the FAFSA.

 Subsidized loans begin accruing interest during the grace period with a fixed 4.45% interest rate for loans disbursed on or after July 1, 2017.